Asian American super PAC launches operation to improve understanding of fastest-growing electorate

 Then, the March 16 shooting of six Chinese and Korean American women working at spas and massage parlors in Atlanta “shone a spotlight on our community like nothing before” and created a sense of urgency for a more issue-based, educational effort, said Varun Nikore, who will serve as executive director of the new entity, the AAPI Victory Alliance.

-It “fills a critical gap in the AAPI community right now, and that’s because it’s focused on lifting up the AAPI political agenda which is much broader than most people realize,” said Janelle Wong, an AAPI Victory Fund board member and professor of Asian American studies at the University of Maryland.
+It “fills a critical gap in the AAPI community right now, and that’s because it’s focused on lifting up the AAPI political agenda which is much broader than most people realize,” said Janelle Wong, an AAPI Victory Alliance board member and professor of Asian American studies at the University of Maryland.
 “The past year has made it clear to both Asian Americans and the broader population that race matters for Asian Americans and we have to think about those particularized needs in a different way than we have in the past.”

 Part of the group’s mission will be to dispel the “model minority” myth that persists around the Asian population that they are well educated and successful and thus don’t require the same attention as other marginalized groups.